ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Here are more details on each part of the TNM system for testicular cancer:

 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Tumor size is measured in centimeters (cm).
 A centimeter is roughly equal to the width of a standard pen or pencil.

 Stage may also be divided into smaller groups that help describe the tumor in even more detail.
 For testicular cancer, the T stage can only be determined when tissue removed during surgery is examined under a microscope.
 This means that the T stage is only determined after the testicle is removed, and the T stage is always a pathological stage and never a clinical stage.
 The “p” before the T stage indicates that it is a pathological stage.
 Specific tumor stage information is below.

 pTX: The primary tumor cannot be evaluated.
-If a man has not had the testicle(s) surgically removed, the term "TX" is used.
+If the testicle(s) have not been surgically removed, the term "TX" is used.

 pT0 (T plus zero): There is no evidence of a primary tumor in the testicles.